ramendixx/ram-portfolio-project---historical-nav-fund/README.md

 <img width="1892" height="858" alt="Screenshot 2026-02-26 193811" src="https://github.com/user-attachments/assets/09b2a68b-2f4f-4776-b0d1-a7a68440bf2b" />

-With the help CoPilot AI, I was able to extract the funds that are under performing.
+With the help CoPilot AI, it was able to extract the funds that are under performing.
 In this way, we can easily digest the data, pick one fund, and create the problem.

 <img width="1529" height="1077" alt="Screenshot 2026-02-26 194145" src="https://github.com/user-attachments/assets/d2606820-e581-4165-be0d-0c645b70ef80" />